piedoom/doomy.org/content/creating-an-audio-plugin-with-rust-vst.md

 # Takeaways and source code
 Hopefully by now you have a rough understanding of how to create VSTs and modify audio buffers in Rust.
 In the future, I hope to expound on certain subjects, like creating controls or creating effects.

-The source code can be found [on Github here](https://github.com/piedoom/rust-noise-vst-tutorial).
+The source code can be found [on Github here](https://github.com/resamplr/rust-noise-vst-tutorial).

 # Fixes
 If you find an issue with the above code, let me know.
-The best way is to [open an issue](https://github.com/piedoom/rust-noise-vst-tutorial/issues/new) on the example repository.
+The best way is to [open an issue](https://github.com/resamplr/rust-noise-vst-tutorial/issues/new) on the example repository.
 Thanks to:

 - [Mathias Lengler](https://github.com/MathiasLengler) for their [fix](https://www.reddit.com/r/rust/comments/7o1qnp/creating_a_simple_synthesizer_vst_plugin_in_rust/ds6hm82/?utm_content=permalink&utm_medium=front&utm_source=reddit&utm_name=rust) regarding an unnecessary usage of `Cell`.

-- [Adolfo Ochagavía](https://github.com/aochagavia) for [their insight](https://github.com/piedoom/vaporsoft/pull/1) in adding the `--release` flag to cargo builds to further optimize code.
+- [Adolfo Ochagavía](https://github.com/aochagavia) for [their insight](https://github.com/resamplr/vaporsoft/pull/1) in adding the `--release` flag to cargo builds to further optimize code.

+- [Alex Zywicki](https://github.com/zyvitski) for their [fix](https://github.com/resamplr/rust-noise-vst-tutorial/commit/810e9f4640ee28530bba1fe19d5d6ef12fec134f) for refactoring the code without the need for an input buffer.

 # Extra resources
 If you're totally sold on building VSTs with Rust, check out [the official Rust VST Telegram chat](https://tinyurl.com/ya5ff5ef).
 We're a friendly community who are eager to advise new users and help maintain better code.